-Term Abbreviation Definition Essential Personnel A person or persons authorised and permitted to be within designated restricted areas, forward of the Crowd Line, during a Flying Display.
-Examples of Essential Personnel include members of Emergency Services, essential ground support crew, air traffic services personnel, the FDD and members of the FCC, refuelling operatives, barnstorming display act ground participants when in conjunction with their specific role and CAA FSOs whilst pursuant to their duties.
+Term Abbreviation Definition Display Pilot A pilot who holds a Display Authorisation (DA) or exemption, issued by their National Aviation Authority, or an appropriate military Public Display Authority (PDA), or military exemption, which allows them to take part in a Flying Display.
+Display Routine A series of linked manoeuvres to be performed during a Flying Display.
+Evaluation Oversight Officer EOO The CAA Flight Standards Officer (FSO) responsible for the management of the DAE and DA process.
+Essential Personnel A person or persons authorised and permitted to be within designated restricted areas, forward of the Crowd Line, during a Flying Display.
+Examples of Essential Personnel include members of Emergency Services, essential ground support crew, air traffic services personnel, the FDD and members of the FCC, refuelling operatives, barnstorming display act ground participants when in conjunction with their specific role and CAA FSO's whilst pursuant to their duties.
 NOTE: Once a specific duty has been completed, those personnel become non-essential and must re-locate to an area compliant with published Flying Display lateral separation distances.
 Event Organiser EO The EO is the person responsible for all matters pertaining to the wider planning and execution of an event that includes a Flying Display and for the safety of the general public, both at the event and those affected by the wider impacts of the event.
 Fédération Aéronautique Internationale FAI The world air sports federation.
-Flying Control Committee FCC A group of Suitably Qualified and Experienced Persons (SQEP) assembled to assist the FDD in safety management of a Flying Display.
+Flying Control Committee FCC A group of suitably experienced persons assembled to assist the FDD in safety management of a Flying Display.
 Flying Display Any flying activity deliberately performed for the purpose of providing an exhibition or entertainment at an event that has been advertised and is open to the public.

-Flying Display Director FDD The person responsible to the CAA for the safe conduct of a Flying Display 3 .
+Term Abbreviation Definition Flying Display Director FDD The person responsible to the CAA for the safe conduct of a Flying Display 3 .
 Flying Display Director Mentor FDDM A Flying Display Director that has been accredited under the joint CAA / MAA FDD accreditation scheme so endorsed as to permit mentoring of aspiring FDDs.
-Flypast An aircraft flying, either singly or in formation, past a gathering of Spectators along a pre- planned route without manoeuvring, other than when necessary for safe and accurate navigation.
+Flypast An aircraft flying, either singly or in formation, past a gathering of Spectators along a preplanned route without manoeuvring, other than when necessary for safe and accurate navigation.
 Accordingly, this will not include Aerobatic Manoeuvres.
 A Flypast is considered to consist of one single pass unless otherwise specified on the appropriate Permission.
+Flypast (Mil) A Flypast (Mil) involves aircraft flying, either singly or in formation, over or past a gathering of spectators along a pre-planned route without manoeuvring, other than when necessary for safe and accurate navigation.
+Accordingly, they will not include aerobatic manoeuvres.
+Funeral Flypast / Funeral Flying Display Flying activity performed on commemorative and 'in memorial' occasions.
+The terms 'Flypast' and 'Flying Display ' in this context are as defined elsewhere in this section.
+Military Aviation Authority MAA The military authority responsible for the regulation of military-registered air systems, and military flying displays.
+Minimum Aerobatic Height The minimum height above which the aircraft must be capable of complete recovery from an aerobatic manoeuvre.
+This will be the most restrictive of: The minimum aerobatic height specified in the Permission; The minimum aerobatic height quoted on relevant pilot's DA (in relation to the aircraft category being flown); or The minimum aerobatic height imposed by the FDD.